 I break all the rules of baking and experimenting with recipes, like you’re not supposed to change more than one thing at a time in a recipe.
 Yeah, I’ve broken that rule so many times it pretty much doesn’t exist in my house.

-Fortunately for me (and my family’s tastebuds), many of my experiments actually turn out pretty well, like these Double Chocolate Brownie Cookies.
+Fortunately for me (and my family’s tastebuds), many of my experiments actually turn out pretty well, like these Chocolate Chip Brookies (brownie cookies).
 I knew I wanted to make something other than brownies with this mix, but I also knew I was going to be really cranky if I messed up that beautiful box of allergy-friendly brownie mix.
 I rolled the dice and came up with these!

 You can press the top of the cookie dough ball in sugar before baking if you like